iangilman/js-toys/README.md

 # JS Toys

 Some fun JavaScript projects for folks to hack on.
+So far there's just the one:

 * [Animation](https://github.com/iangilman/js-toys/tree/master/animation)